SumoLogic/sumologic-documentation/blog-service/2024-06-22-observability.md

 We are happy to introduce a new update for handling missing data in window and threshold-based Service Level Objectives (SLOs).
 Previously, any window without data was treated as successful, and the threshold condition check was skipped.
 With this update, for windows without data, the threshold will be compared against **zero** to determine their success or failure.

-This change will enable expressing SLOs where missing data represents unsuccessful windows with ease.
-For example, consider an SLO definition where one expects a non-zero number of heartbeat log messages to be present in a given window.
+This change simplifies expressing SLOs where missing data signifies unsuccessful windows.
+For example, consider an SLO definition where a non-zero number of heartbeat log messages is expected in a given window.
 Previously, such windows were treated as successful by default.
-But with this update, modelling such cases will become much easier.
+With this update, modeling such cases will become much easier and more accurate.